 If your intention is to create a blog and make money, this is merely your initial investment on what will eventually turn out to be a successful blogging career.

 If this checklist is a little overwhelming for you, you can create a blog with our Free WordPress template in seconds.
-The cool part is that the Free WordPress Website Template already includes all the steps in this guide.
+The cool part is that the Free WordPress Website Template already includes most of the steps in this guide.

 The catch?
 There isn’t one.
 Simply use coupons below to sign up for SiteGround Web Hosting and an OceanWP Lightweight WordPress Theme and we’ll transfer the WordPress Website Template to your SiteGround account in seconds.
 If you need a domain, you can buy one from NameCheap.